prophecy-io/prophecy-basics/prophecy_tests/duckdb_sql/README.md

 ## Configuration

+### Local Testing
-The `profiles.yml` configures DuckDB with in-memory database for fast, local testing without any external dependencies.
+The `profiles.yml` in this directory configures DuckDB with an in-memory database for fast, local testing without any external dependencies.

+### CI/CD
+In GitHub Actions, the profile is created dynamically in `~/.dbt/profiles.yml` - no physical file needed in the repo!

 ## Running Tests Locally